Netball And The Olympics – Should Netball Be An Olympic Sport?

 Unfortunately, women’s sport in the Olympics has been somewhat slow to grow, and many see this as the primary reason why netball hasn’t yet been included in the Games.
 However, it is played by tens, if not hundreds of thousands of people across the world.
 Many, if not all of these players would love to see their sport get a chance on the world stage.

-Other, more obscure sports have had their chance – why shouldn’t netball?
+Other, more obscure sports have had their chance – why should netball be in the olympics?

 The IOC recognition key